mdn/content/files/en-us/web/security/index.md

 Websites contain several different types of information.
 Some of it is non-sensitive, for example the copy shown on the public pages.
 Some of it is sensitive, for example customer usernames, passwords, and banking information, or internal algorithms and private product information.

 Sensitive information needs to be protected, and that is the focus of web security.
-If that information fell into the wrong hands it could be used to:
+If that information fell into the wrong hands, it could be used to:

 - Put companies at a competitive disadvantage by sharing their information with competitors.
 - Disable or hijack their services, again causing serious problems with their operation.